 This journey can take several weeks, and you therefore will want to spend a bit extra on a cabin.
 You should also pack plenty of food and drinks in case onboard offerings don’t suit your taste.

-Finally, you should consider breaking this journey up over several overnight stops along the way.
+Finally, you should consider breaking this journey up into several overnight stops along the way.

 The Trans-Siberian is a great journey, but you won’t want to miss the towns the train calls at along the way.
 While you probably won’t get off at them all, village residents are known to come out and meet this train with local products and food to sell.